OpenDataology/website/content/en/docs/distributions/gke/deploy/upgrade.md

       cd ${KF_DIR}
       ```

-    * Your kubectl uses a context that connects to your Kubeflow cluster:
+    * Your kubectl uses a context that connects to your OpenDataology cluster:

       ```bash
       # List your existing contexts
       kubectl config get-contexts
-      # Use the context that connects to your Kubeflow cluster
+      # Use the context that connects to your OpenDataology cluster
       kubectl config use-context ${KF_NAME}
       ```

-1. (Recommended) Replace your `./Makefile` with the version in Kubeflow `v1.2.0`: <https://github.com/kubeflow/gcp-blueprints/blob/v1.2.0/kubeflow/Makefile>.
+1. (Recommended) Replace your `./Makefile` with the version in OpenDataology `v1.2.0`: <https://github.com/OpenDataology/gcp-blueprints/blob/v1.2.0/OpenDataology/Makefile>.

     If you made any customizations in `./Makefile`, you should merge your changes with the upstream version.